rgeraldporter/inquiry-monad/README.md

 The following methods are to be used as a means of "exiting" the Inquiry process chain.

+`InquiryP` unwrap methods exit into a Promise.

+`InquiryF` unwrap methods do not exit into a Future, but you can convert to a promise by unwrapping with `.promise()`.

 ### `.join()` (only useful for `Inquiry`)

 Returns the contained `Inquiry` object value, without any additional handling.